Harmony Beach

 Summary:

 This was the first stop I made when exploring the Canadian shores of Lake Superior.
-Truthfully, I think you’d be hard pressed to find anything noteworthy here.
-However, I have it listed because it’s a great place to stop or bring kids that may enjoy the calm water and brightly colored small rocks.
-I’d reason to bet you can find a similar variety of rock that you can in the Eastern Upper Peninsula.
+Truthfully, I think you’d be hard pressed to find anything sizeable here.
+The rocks are all very small and weathered.
+However, I have it listed because it’s a great place to stop and enjoy a flat gravel bar that extends far into the lake itself.
+It seemed to have a comparable mix of rock types to what you’d find in the Eastern Upper Peninsula of Michigan.
+I’d estimate that I made it almost 200 feet from the shore without the water rising above my knee.

 Video

 Check out the video to best see what can be found when exploring this spot.
-This beach was the first one that I visited in the video.

 3 Helpful Tools